From Moral Issues that Divide Us

 The second thought experiment pertains to pregnancies in which the woman’s life is at risk.
 Imagine that you and a baby are inside a small house; the baby then begins to grow at such an astounding rate that you are at risk of being crushed by it.
 There is no means of escaping, and the only option you have to save your life is to kill the baby.
 Thomson argues that you would be justified in killing the infant: “However innocent the child may be, you do not have to wait passively while it crushes you to death.”
 This does not require that I as a bystander and obligated to help the mother by killing the child, but, Thomson argues, “anyone in a position of authority, with the job of securing people’s rights, both can and should” assist the mother.

 The third thought experiment involves pregnancies that result from contraception failure.
 Imagine that human beings were produced from seeds that blow around and then take root by implanting in the upholstery and carpets within houses.
-If you don’t want children, you need to keep the seeds from entering your house, such as by installing window and door screens.
+If you do not want children, you need to keep the seeds from entering your house, such as by installing window and door screens.
 This, then, is what you do, but it turns out that one of the screens is defective and has a small tear that enables a seed to enter your house and take root.
 Thomson argues that in this situation you would be justified in uprooting the people-plant since its presence in your house was unintentional and you made a good faith effort to keep it out.
-It is unreasonable, she maintains, for society to expect you to completely board up your windows and doors – essentially remaining abstinent:
+It is unreasonable, she maintains, for society to expect you to completely board up your windows and doors, essentially remaining abstinent: